kimtth/awesome-azure-openai-llm/README.md

 <!-- <img src="files/sk-flow.png" alt="sk" width="500"/> -->

 - .NET Semantic Kernel SDK: 1.
 Renamed packages and classes that used the term “Skill” to now use “Plugin”.
 2. OpenAI specific in Semantic Kernel core to be AI service agnostic 3.
 Consolidated our planner implementations into a single package [ref](https://devblogs.microsoft.com/semantic-kernel/introducing-the-v1-0-0-beta1-for-the-net-semantic-kernel-sdk/) [10 Oct 2023]
-- Chat Copilot: A reference application for building a chat experience using Semantic Kernel.
+- Chat Copilot Sample Application: A reference application for building a chat experience using Semantic Kernel.
 Leveraging plugins, planners, and AI memories. [git](https://github.com/microsoft/chat-copilot) [Apr 2023]
 - Semantic Kernel Recipes: A collection of C# notebooks [git](https://github.com/johnmaeda/SK-Recipes) [Mar 2023]
 <!-- - Bing search sample and Azure Cosmos DB for vector storage by leveraging the SemanticKernel.